Palindrom/Palindrom/docs/02-_Palindrom.md

 Palindrom will try to detect connection problems and then reconnect to server.
 If `pingIntervalS` is set it determines maximal time without network activity.
 When this time passes and no activity has been detected
 Palindrom will issue a heartbeat patch (an empty patch, consisting only of version operations).

-When connection problem is detected (e.g. there was no response to heartbeat or websocket has been closed) palindrom will schedule reconnection and trigger `onReconnectionCountdown` callback with number of milliseconds to scheduled reconnection as argument, it will then trigger it every second.
+When connection problem is detected (e.g. there was no response to heartbeat or websocket has been not cleanly closed without a `.reason`) palindrom will schedule reconnection and trigger `onReconnectionCountdown` callback with number of milliseconds to scheduled reconnection as argument, it will then trigger it every second.
 When countdown reaches 0 (callback is still called then) palindrom will try to reconnect (using `/reconnect` endpoint) to server.
 If this reconnection fails then new reconnection will be scheduled for twice as many seconds (i.e. first it will occur after a seconds, then two seconds, then four, etc.).
 If reconnection succeeds, `onReconnectionEnd` callback will be triggered and normal operations will continue.